Skip to Main Content

 • Extensions are allowed only under the following conditions:

-• If the review request for extension of services was not made at least 24 hours prior to the expiration of the previously approved prescribed period of time or number of treatments, the PPG may treat the review request as an Urgent Pre-Service review request determination and make the decision within the regulatory timeline of 72 hours from receipt of request.
+• If the review request for extension of services was not made at least 24 hours prior to the expiration of the previously approved prescribed period of time or number of treatments, the PPG may treat the review request as an urgent pre-service review request determination and make the decision within the regulatory timeline of 72 hours from receipt of request.

 • If additional information is required, the PPG must adhere to the extension process for extending time frames for urgent/expedited requests.
 An additional 48 hours is afforded to the facility to provide the additional information.
-However, the PPG’s determination must be made within 24 hours of receipt of information or end of expiration of extension, not to exceed 72 hours from receipt of original request.
+However, the PPG’s determination must be made within 24 hours of receipt of information or expiration of the extension, not to exceed 72 hours from receipt of original request.

-• Communicate the decision to the member and practitioner within the applicable regulatory timeframe from the date of the original receipt of the request.
+• Communicate the decision to the member and practitioner within the applicable regulatory time frame from the date of the original receipt of the request.

-Last Updated: 06/10/2025
+Last Updated: 06/04/2026